• View all

 Reach Out to a Highly Qualified and Caring Attorney Today

 Close relationships are inherently complicated and highly emotional.
 Whether you are preparing to remove yourself from an abusive partnership or you have been named as the respondent to a civil protection order, you do not have to navigate this challenging process on your own.
 If you are in a situation where you need the law to protect you, we can help you with civil protection matters so that you can feel safe once again.
 That said, if you require criminal assistance or a no-contact order, please seek it urgently.
-Civil protection orders can give you the stability you need during a turbulent time, and the dedicated and empathetic Seattle lawyers at the Hemmat Law Group are here to discuss the details of your situation and identify the most strategic course of action.
+Civil protection orders can give you the stability you need during a turbulent time, and the dedicated and empathetic Seattle lawyers at the The Hemmat Law Group are here to discuss the details of your situation and identify the most strategic course of action.
 Together, you can take the necessary steps to obtain the most fair and favorable outcome possible.
 Regardless of the specifics of your situation, a brighter future is possible—get in touch with a highly qualified attorney today to begin your journey.

-If you need help seeking protection from an abusive spouse, dating partner, or family member, the knowledgeable and compassionate legal team at the Hemmat Law Group is here to assist you.
+If you need help seeking protection from an abusive spouse, dating partner, or family member, the knowledgeable and compassionate legal team at the The Hemmat Law Group is here to assist you.
 Call our Seattle office today at (206) 682-5200 to get started with a highly qualified and experienced domestic violence attorney.

 We Help Good People in Bad Situations